jiamiwen/jiamiwen.github.io/_pages/about.md

       </ul>

       <p>
-        I work on information security, cryptography, and their overlap with educational technology.
+        I work on information security, cryptography, and their overlap with education.
       </p>

       <p>